podman-attach - Attach to a running container

 IMPORTANT: This OPTION is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines.
 This OPTION does not need a container name or ID as input argument.

 Do not attach STDIN.
 The default is false.

-Proxy received signals to the process (non-TTY mode only).
+Proxy received signals to the container process (non-TTY mode only).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.